madzumo/DevOps-Pipeline/README.md

   Otherwise, you will need to enter your Access Key & Secret Key using the next option.
 ---
 2. **Set AWS Credentials** - Manually enter your AWS Access Key ID & Secret Key ID.
-  They are set in you AWS CLI config file.
-If you run the container on each run instead of using the same container then you will have to re-enter these keys.
-To avoid that Start the existing container and attach in interactive if this has been run once already:
+  For the Windows option, they are set in you AWS CLI config file.
+For the docker option, If you run the container on each run instead of using the same container then you will have to re-enter these keys.
+To avoid having to re-enter those keys use the following commands to start the existing container you have already run and connect to it.
 ```shell
 docker start devopsdemo
 docker exec -it devopsdemo python3 start_demo.py